chloephuong/LHL-SQL-Assignment/README.md

 ### Step 1
 I took time to carefully read through the assignment and its requirements.
 I also previewed all of the provided materials and the Evaluation Rubric to make sure my approach to this assignment is on the right path and meets the expectation.
 ### Step 2
-Started my assignment with the installaion process and setting up
+Started my assignment with the installation process and setting up
   - Clone repo to my local device
   - Download files
   - Run test query and commit/push test file to Github through Github Deskstop
   - Create all of the required tables with their columns and assigning data types
+ ### Step 3
+ I started with Part 2 - Data Cleaning

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)